Stuart Maconie: Career

 In his career as a writer and journalist he has written for Q, Word Magazine, ELLE, The Times, The Guardian, the Evening Standard, Daily Express, Select, Mojo, Country Walking, Deluxe and was an assistant editor for the NME.
 In September 2008, he began a new monthly column for Cumbria Life magazine.
 Maconie previously worked as an English and sociology teacher at Skelmersdale College, Lancashire for one year in 1987–88.
 He has written screenplays for television and films.

 Maconie is also the author of Cider With Roadies, an autobiography of his experiences as a music journalist that references Cider with Rosie in the wordplay of the title.
 Pies and Prejudice: In Search of the North, a book that discusses the modern reality of Northern England (as opposed to the popular myths), was published in February 2007, with an audio version following in March 2009.
 Maconie, portraying himself a 'professional northerner', uses childhood experiences alongside anecdotes from recent visits to illuminate the book.
 A third book, Adventures on the High Teas: In Search of Middle England was published in March 2009.
 Maconie's March 2012 book, Never Mind the Quantocks, is a collection of more than 50 essays from his monthly column in Country Walking magazine.

-Maconie also claimed to have started two urban legends; that Bob Holness, UK host of the game show Blockbusters, played the sax solo on Gerry Rafferty's hit single "Baker Street" and that David Bowie invented the board game Connect Four.
+Maconie said he started two urban legends: that Bob Holness, UK host of the game show Blockbusters, played the sax solo on Gerry Rafferty's hit single "Baker Street" and that David Bowie invented the board game Connect Four.
 The stories first appeared as blatant jokes in a spoof NME's Believe It or Not feature, but have since been repeated elsewhere as if true.

-He also claimed to have been the first to use the term Britpop for the British pop music movement of the mid 1990s.
-"I'm sure someone must have used the expression before me about the Hollies, or the Beatles, back in the '60s.
+Maconie also said he was the first to use the term Britpop for the British pop music movement of the mid-1990s.
+John Robb had earlier used the term in 1987 when writing for Sounds.
+Maconie later said, "I'm sure someone must have used the expression before me about the Hollies, or the Beatles, back in the '60s.
 But I was the first person to use it about bands like Oasis and Blur".

-In February 2023, Roger Waters of Pink Floyd was highly critical of Maconie for an article in the New Statesman which he said misrepresented his views on bandmate David Gilmour's musicianship.
-Waters said, "It's the usual, shit stirring, ill informed nonsense."
-He accused Maconie of "unearned condescending authority" and said "I don't know who he thinks he's quoting when he says Gilmour's 'horrible guitar solos' but it sure as shit ain't me."
-He concluded, "So, Stuart Maconie, you little prick, next time, please check your copy with the subjects of your grubby little piece, before you go to print."
+In February 2023, Roger Waters of Pink Floyd was highly critical of Maconie for an article in the New Statesman which he said misrepresented and misquoted his views on bandmate David Gilmour's musicianship, calling it "shit stirring, ill-informed nonsense."